JasonJ0987/clueless/docs/data-model.md

 # Data Model that was used when creating the API using FASTAPI and Mongo DB

-In our models, each model has a corresponding class that defines its structure.
+In our models, each model has a corresponding class that defines its structure.Our file for our models can be found [here](whatevr/api/queries/models.py).
 These classes are created using the Pydantic library, which includes features for validating and serializing data.

 - SessionOut
 - AccountIn